 Occasionally, crowding issues can be accompanied or caused by more serious conditions, like crossbite or overjet, instigating jaw pain, headaches, and enamel breakdown.
 These cases are more complex and many times require more intricate corrective treatments if you’re seeking drastic before-and-after results.

 That said, a majority of crowding cases are minor and treatment is relatively straightforward.
-So if your teeth crowding makes chewing, brushing, flossing, etc. difficult, or if it keeps you from smiling with confidence, keep reading to learn about a few of the most effective treatment options and hopefully find the one that’s right for you!
+So if your teeth crowding makes chewing, brushing, flossing, etc. difficult, or if it keeps you from smiling with confidence, keep reading to learn about a few common treatment options and hopefully find the one that’s right for you!

 Top 5 Ways to Correct Teeth Crowding in Adults

 If you’re ready to browse some teeth crowding treatments, you’re in the right place.
-Each of the options listed here is highly effective in correcting crowded teeth, regardless of age, cause, and severity.
+Each of the options listed here can correct certain cases of adult crowding.
 As you consider your options, be sure to consult your dentist as well, and together you can select a treatment that works with your dental and financial situation.

 Here are the four best methods for correcting teeth crowding:

-Braces are incredibly effective at correcting crowded teeth even when it’s caused or accompanied by a more complex issue such as overjet.
+Braces are widely considered effective at correcting crowded teeth even, when it’s caused or accompanied by a more complex issue, like overjet.
 In addition to dental correction, braces can also achieve a degree of skeletal realignment when paired with elastics and other specialized appliances.
 The main downside of braces is their visibility, since most adults favor treatment options that are less conspicuous.

 If your crowding is caused by an underlying bite issue, braces are an excellent treatment option, often working more quickly than other correction methods.
 That said, treatment with braces can be pretty pricey, generally ranging between $3,000-$7,000.
 If your crowding is not accompanied by any other complications, it may be worth considering one of the other less invasive (and less expensive) treatment options on this list.